-This will be my third commencement ceremony as the President of Middlesex Community College and I am looking forward to it with even greater anticipation than last year.
+This will be my fourth commencement ceremony as the President of Middlesex Community College and I am looking forward to it with even greater anticipation than last year.
 Now I know from my own experience how exciting graduation is for this college community.

 My office looks out onto the lower parking lot.
 All year long, I have been watching students walk up the hill to the campus, making their way to classes and meetings.
 I’ve sat in audiences with you all, and on many occasions, I have had the chance to meet individually with you.
 And you should know that I constantly hear from faculty and staff about how outstanding you all are, as people, as college students, as future leaders.

 So, as May 25, 2017 approaches, I share with my colleagues here at Middlesex a real sense of joy and accomplishment about the fact that so many of you have completed the requirements of your program.
 It will be my privilege to confer degrees on you.
 Earning a college degree is an important rite of passage in our lives.
 It marks a major milestone, noting that you have successfully finished one phase of your life and you are embarking on the next one.
 This is a moment to celebrate – and I am so glad to be able to experience this with you.